 6. Display and Control Mobile: Online Work Diary

 If you are looking for job search tools, you must have an online work diary.
-Your life will be easier because you can organize your job applications.
+Your life will be easier since you can organize your job applications.
 This is your way to display and control your tasks.
 Keep track of your progress in interviews and activities.
-Popular apps you must include are Google Calendar and Evernote.
+Popular apps you must check out include Google Calendar and Evernote.

 7. Sun Visor: Career Finder/Job Explorer

 Be prepared to stay in the sun.
-In your quest to find the perfect job, offers might get you sidetracked.
-Avoid distractions by using career finder apps as your sun visor!
-These apps allow you to gauge which industry you best fit.
-You must answer the form as honest as possible so you get the most out of it.
-JobOutlook.gov.au and whatcareerisrightforme.com offers you career aptitude tests and quizzes to find the job for you!
+In your quest to find the perfect job, some offers might distract you.
+Avoid diversions by using career finder apps as your sun visor!
+Just like job search websites, these apps allow you to gauge which industry you fit best.
+Answer the form as honest as possible so you get the most out of it.
+Job hunting tools such as JobOutlook.gov.au and whatcareerisrightforme.com offer career aptitude tests to find the job for you!

 8. Oxygen Control: Social Media

-As social media junkies, you must have at least one or three social media accounts to vent out, right?
-In using social media, you must be careful on what you post.
-Potential employers are now on social media.
-Companies set up their social media presence not only to interact with clients but to scout for best candidates in the field, as well.
+As social media junkies, you must have at least one or three social media accounts you use to vent out, right?
+In using social media, you must be careful with what you post.
+Take note that potential employers are now on social media.
+Companies set up their social media presence not only to interact with clients but also to scout for the best candidates in the field.
 Try to connect with your target companies through Facebook, Twitter, and Instagram.

 9. Liquid Cooling and Airing Garment: Your Professional Network

-Because building trust with your contacts is necessary, you should update them what you regularly carry out.
+Since building trust with your contacts is necessary, you should update them on what you regularly carry out.
 This is your way of building their confidence to prove that you are a worthy contact.
 This serves as your cooling and airing garment as it regulates your stand in the field.
-Connect and impress your network in LinkedIn or BeKnown.
+Connect and impress your network on LinkedIn or BeKnown.

 10. Astronaut Boots: Other Job Search Tools and Apps

-Include email signature in your email.
-When you send resumes to companies, take advantage of this space to tell them of your brand.
-Take this chance to inform them of what you can do.
+Include your email signature in emails.
+When you send resumes to companies, take advantage of this space to market your brand.
+Also, take this chance to inform them of what you can do.

 Your business card reader saves you valuable space and time in organizing the business cards you receive.
 Instead, snap a photo of the card and use apps such as Full Contact and CamCard.

-Your on-the-go resume is your resume in digital form—accessible when a potential network asks you for a copy and you don’t have a printed copy on-hand.
+Your on-the-go resume is your resume in digital form.
+It should be accessible when a potential network asks you for a copy and you don’t have a printed copy at hand.
 Save it in your Google Drive or Dropbox and share it even via mobile.

-Your elevator pitch could break any job opportunity.
+Lastly, your elevator pitch could break any job opportunity.
 Customize your pitch for every possible occasion.
-Tell hirers what problems you can solve for your future employer.
-Improve your pitch with MyPitch App.
+Tell hirers what you can do for your future employer.
+You may improve your pitch by using the MyPitch App.